FuroTheLuc/ServerBansClasses/README.md

 ## Installation ##
-1. Grab the latest release from the release page and unzip it in your sourcemod folder.
+1. Grab the latest release from the release page and place it in your "tf\addons\sourcemod\plugins\" folder.
 2. Restart the server or type `sm plugins refresh` in the console to load the plugin.